MoenMi/practice/README.md

-# operator-overloading-practice
+# practice
-This repository is practice for operator overloading in C++
+This repository is practice of various concepts learned in class